g-bortoletto/rbtray/README.md

 - Right-click with the mouse on the program's minimize button.
 - Hold down a Shift key while right-clicking on the program's title bar.
-- Pressing Control-Alt-Down on the keyboard (all at the same time).

 This should create an icon for the window in the system tray.
 To restore the program's window, single-click the program's icon in the tray.
 Alternatively,